gocardless/legacy-api-docs/source/docs/02_getting_started/partner_guide.http.md

     bearer MvYX0i6snRh3gevXWbE5a56blveHqPLpLFjfOuZoWusd5AewvXuhcMU/1PXfPoc6

-## Prepopulating information
+## Pre-populating information

-You can provide certain information in the initial request to enable GoCardless to prepopulate registration fields for your user.
+You can provide certain information in the initial request to enable GoCardless to pre-populate registration fields for your user.
 This is highly encouraged, as it increases user conversion.

 You may provide the following information: